plone/training/behaviors2.rst

     We make this omit conditional.
 If we run Plone in debug mode, we will be able to see the internal data in the edit form.

     We create minimal schema fields for our internal data structures.
 For a small test, I removed the form omitted directives and opened the edit view of a talk that uses the behavior.
-After seeing the uglyness, I decided that I should provide at least  minimum of information.
+After seeing the ugliness, I decided that I should provide at least  minimum of information.
 Titles and required are purely optional, but very helpful if the fields won't be omitted, something that can be helpful when debugging the behavior.
-    Later when we implement the behavior, the :samp:`votes` and :samp:`voted` attributes are implemented in such a way that you can't just modify these fields, they are read only.
+    Later, when we implement the behavior, the :samp:`votes` and :samp:`voted` attributes are implemented in such a way that you can't just modify these fields, they are read only.

     Then we define the API that we are going to use in browser views and viewlets.

-    The last line, alsoProvides, ensures that the schema fields are known to other packages.
-    Whenever some code wants all schemas from an object, he receives the Schema defined directly on the object and the additionalSchemata.
-AdditionalSchemata are compiled by looking for behaviors and wether they provide the :samp:`IFormFieldProvider` functionality.
-Only then we fields are known as Schema Fields.
+    The last line ensures that the schema fields are known to other packages.
+Whenever some code wants all schemas from an object, he receives the schema defined directly on the object and the additional schemata.
+Additional schemata are compiled by looking for behaviors and whether they provide the :samp:`IFormFieldProvider` functionality.
+Only then we fields are known as schema fields.

 Now the only thing that is missing is the behavior, which we must put into :file:`behavior/voting.py`